 Interests in a Global Certificate will be exchangeable (free of charge), in whole but not in part, for Definitive Registered Bonds without receipts, coupons or talons attached only upon the occurrence of an Exchange Event.
 For these purposes, Exchange Event means that (i) in the case of Bonds registered in the name of a nominee for a Common Depositary for Euroclear and Clearstream the Issuer has been notified that both Euroclear and Clearstream, have been closed for business for a continuous period of 14 days (other than by reason of holiday, statutory or such case, no successor clearing system is available) or (ii) the Issuer has or will become subject to adverse tax consequences which would not be suffered were the Bonds represented by the Global Certificate in definitive form.
-The Issuer will promptly give notice to Debt Security Holders in accordance with Condition 11 (Notices) if an Exchange Event occurs.
-In the event of the occurrence of an interest in such Global Certificate) may give notice to the Registrar requesting such exchange and, in the event of the occurrence of an Exchange Event as described in (ii) above, the Issuer may also give notice to the Registrar requesting exchange.
+The Issuer will promptly give notice to Debt Security Holders in accordance with Condition 12 (Notices) if an Exchange Event occurs.
+In the event of the occurrence of an Exchange Event, Euroclear and/or Clearstream, or any person acting on their behalf (acting on the instructions of any holder of an interest in such Global Certificate) may give notice to the Registrar requesting such exchange and, in the event of the occurrence of an Exchange Event as described in (ii) above, the Issuer may also give notice to the Registrar requesting exchange.
 Any such exchange shall occur not later than 10 days after the date of receipt of the first relevant notice by the Registrar.